JL321/Proximal-Policy-Optimization/README.md

 # Proximal-Policy-Optimization
-Implementation of PPO from (https://arxiv.org/abs/1707.06347).
+Tensorflow implementation of PPO from (https://arxiv.org/abs/1707.06347).
 Without any changed parameters, the program trains an agent in the Humanoid-v2 environment from OpenAI Gym.

 **Dependencies:**
 - Mujoco-py (Mujoco150+)